Landyson/ChristmasWork/README.md

 * (-, +, /, *, ^)
 * sin(), cos(), tan(), log(), exp(), sqrt()

-When zou finish writing the mathematical example press ENTER to get the result.
+When you finish writing the mathematical example press ENTER to get the result.